Cambodia

 Deliciously juicy beef served with salad of fresh tomato, lettuce, onion and raw cucumber and then seasoned with lime juice and pepper.
 Lok Lak is delicious.

-Exploring a cultures cuisine is a great way to learn about a country.
-Why not try a Cambodian cooking class where you can learn how to make some of Cambodia’s most popular dishes?
+Why not try a Cambodian cooking class where you can learn how to make some of Cambodia’s most popular dishes

 Planning a trip to South East Asia?
 This is how we do it